rhaleblian/dslibris/README.txt

 DEBUGGING

 Use insight with DeSmuME on XP and Linux.
-DeSmuME lacks the proper support t run or debug on OS X.
+DeSmuME lacks the proper support to run or debug on OS X.